 What the AEDC data means for Early Childhood Education and Care services

-AEDC data provides evidence to help guide EYLF, QKLG and NQS planning.
+AEDC data provides evidence to help guide Early Years Learning Framework (EYLF), Queensland kindergarten learning guideline (QKLG) and National Quality Standard (NQS) planning.
 The data can inform educators about areas of developmental strengths and vulnerabilities in a community and support responsive environments and programs.

 AEDC results can be used by early childhood education and care services to:

 The department has worked with Early Childhood Australia to create

 resources for early childhood education and care services.